 You should remember that even if your lens is dust or moisture sealed you need to be careful when changing your lens, as that will break the seal and expose the none protected parts.

 The connector between your camera and the lens can often be metal or plastic.
 Generally, a metal connection would be on a more expensive lens and if your camera body isn’t cheap then I would recommend only using lenses that have a metal connection.
 This is because I’ve heard of some plastic connections snapping when being attached to the body which could potentially ruin your camera body if you can’t safely remove it.

 What Lens is Best?

-The type of lens you need will really depends what you will be taking pictures of.
-Ideally it’s good to have a range of lenses in your camera bag to cater for all situations.
+The type of lens you need will really depend on what you’ll be taking pictures of.
+Ideally, it’s good to have a range of lenses in your camera bag to cater for all situations.
 It’s also good to have one that is general purpose.
 The lens I have on my camera most of the time by default is a Canon 24-105 F/4.
 I would then switch this to something else when required.

 Other posts you may like:

 More posts on Travel Photography